Pomax/are-we-flying/docs/index.md

 export { centerBtn, map };
 ```

-With a brief explanation of that `waitFor` function:
+With a look at that `waitFor` function:

 ```javascript
 // Return a promise that doesn't resolve until `fn()` returns a truthy value